ChrisMusson/FPL_Optimiser/with_transfers/README.md

 One way to make it run quicker is supplying players to `in_team` and `out_team`, as that will reduce the solution space.
 So if there are some players who are 100% in your team, then you may as well add them to `in_team`.

-The optimiser currently only allows up to 1 transfer per gameweek.
-I know that this is not perfect, but I believe that giving the optimiser the ability to take hits / bank transfers would make the solution space too large to be feasible.
+The optimiser currently only allows up to 2 transfers per gameweek and doesn't allow taking hits.
+I know that this is not perfect, but I believe that giving the optimiser the ability to take hits could make the solution space too large to be feasible.
 I will however look at seeing if it could work, but again, no promises.

 The optimiser also doesn't account for any price changes, so there could easily be a situation where the optimiser's plan in a future gameweek will no longer work.